GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ### Install and configure ESP-IDF

-When all of the dependencies are installed, download and configure ESP-IDF:
+When all of the dependencies are installed, download and configure ESP-IDF.

-1. Download the [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extension for Visual Studio Code.
-1. Select your Git and Python version.
-1. Select the location where you want to download ESP-IDF.
+Follow the steps in [Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) to download ESP-IDF.
-1. Click the download button to download the ESP-IDF tools.
-1. Run the tool check to verify your installation.

-    If the tool check verification succeeds, you’re ready to continue.

-1. When ESP-IDF is completely installed, try the `hello-world` example to see if everything is working properly.
-1. Put the command to initialize ESP-IDF into an alias in your `$HOME/.profile` file (or in `$HOME/.bash_profile` if you don't have a profile dotfile):

-        alias get_idf='. $HOME/esp/esp-idf/export.sh'

-    With this alias, you can just call `get_idf` to initialize ESP-IDF.

-For troubleshooting information, see the [Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) page of the ESP-IDF documentation.

 ### Set up the ESP32 device